fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 ### Operations' verification
 Reading and writing operations use different techniques to prove to the client that the operation is actually invoked and its result is correct.

 Reading `get` operation takes advantage of *merkelized* structure of the application state and provides Merkle proof of the result correctness.
 Client has all information to match the query result and the Merkle proof of this result with `app_hash` for queried state.
+The Merkle proof of a target key in the hierarchical key tree is the sequence of Merkle hashes of all keys and values along the way from the tree root to the target key.

 Any `put` or `run` invocation leads to adding the corresponding transaction to the blockchain.
-The presence of this transaction in a correctly formed block (and also confirmed by undisputed `app_hash` in the next block) means that there is a quorum in the cluster regarding this transaction.
+The presence of this transaction in a correctly formed block (and also confirmed by the undisputed `app_hash` in the next block) means that there is a quorum in the cluster regarding this transaction.
 Later the operation's target key requested and its value together with Merkle proof verifies operation's correctness.

 ## Installation and run
 To run the App, a **Node** machine needs: